 The rental industry is heterogeneous with the amalgam of private markets, some are slow and stagnant, and some are extremely competitive.
-The last couple of decades is characterized by a large influx of institutional money and foreign investments.
+The last couple of decades has been characterized by a large influx of institutional money and foreign investments.
 As a result, the vast sectors are dominated by big stakeholders – large property management companies.
-Small and medium size rental businesses and landlords are in the fierce competition.
-Therefore it is important to stand out from the crowd and accommodate the specific needs of tenants.
-Specific rental renovations should boost your chances of attracting high-quality tenants and reducing the vacancies.
+Small and medium size rental businesses and landlords are in fierce competition.
+Therefore, it is important to stand out from the crowd and accommodate the specific needs of tenants.
+Specific rental renovations should boost your chances of attracting high-quality tenants and reducing vacancies.

-However, when we talk about renovations, the priority of the landlord and tenant are drastically different.
-Landlords favor the cost-efficiency and fancy long-lasting, cheap and durable solutions, while the tenants prefer that everything look nice.
-Luckily, I have some tricks down my slive that can help refresh your rental at a minimum cost.
-Additionally, I included some rental renovations that especially loathed among renters and can repel potential occupants.
+However, when we talk about renovations, the priorities of the landlord and tenant are drastically different.
+Landlords favor cost-efficiency and fancy long-lasting, cheap, and durable solutions, while the tenants prefer that everything look nice.
+Luckily, I have some tricks down my sleeve that can help refresh your rental at a minimum cost.
+Additionally, I included some rental renovations that are especially loathed among renters and can repel potential occupants.

 Good Renovation Strategies

 Tile is the middle ground between laminate flooring and linoleum.
 Linoleum is the cheapest alternative, but it is vastly unpopular among renters.
 Laminate flooring is one of the most preferred options.
 However, it is quite expensive and requires meticulous maintenance to last longer.
-Tile is reasonably priced, does not require much upkeep, it last longer and look better.
+The tile is reasonably priced and does not require much upkeep; it lasts longer and looks better.
 It is a very sound renovation investment.

 White grout is extremely difficult to maintain.
 Even the most obsessive cleaners are struggling to keep it spotless and pristine.
-It tends to accumulate, mold and fungus.
-Even when it is sporadic and don’t threaten the hygiene, it still fosters the feeling of dirt and shabbiness.
+It tends to accumulate mold and fungus.
+Even when it is sporadic and doesn’t threaten hygiene, it still fosters the feeling of dirt and shabbiness.
 Other popular colors don’t help either.
 Using the dark ground will make it more untarnished and neat.

 Bad Renovation Strategies